anujd64/Thunder/README.md

 [Google Drive Index](https://gitlab.com/GoogleDriveIndex/Google-Drive-Index)
 [Bhadoo-Index-Scraper](https://github.com/sanjit-sinha/Bhadoo-Index-Scraper)

-To build your Own:
+###To build your Own:

-Set the "TMDB_API_KEY" in Constants class to your key
+Set the "TMDB_API_KEY" and put one or more FanArt API keys in the KEYS array inside the Constants class.

+Here's a guide to build your own apk using github by [dishapatel1010](https://github.com/dishapatel010) : https://github.com/dishapatel010/Thunder/tree/Build

 ### WANT TO CONTRIBUTE ?